-2.3 The Finance Committee is a committee of the governing body.
-The Committee meets at least once a term but more frequent meetings can be arranged if necessary.
+2.3 Part of the Governing Body's function is to acts as the Finance Committee and has a finance item at every meeting of the governing body.
+The meets at least once a term but more frequent meetings can be arranged if necessary.